 What Does a Lawyer Look For?

 Discrimination and harassment differ from each other.
-You have to show a lawyer evidence that this honestly took place against you, and in some cases, it won't be straightforward because an employer might muddy the water.
+You have to show a lawyer evidence that this honestly took place against you, and in some cases, it won’t be straightforward because an employer might muddy the water.
 They know that they can be sued if they fire you over certain actions in most cases, and because of that, they will take measures to defend against this.
 In a case like this, you will be the most important witness.
 The lawyer will evaluate you as the witness, and they will determine if your case has merit based on this or not.
-You also have to show the lawyer that you will remain credible and coherent.
+You also have to show that you will remain credible and coherent.